markruddy/markruddy.github.io/_pages/geoarchaeology.md

 Geoarchaeology is a discipline that uses geo-science approaches within archaeological investigations to reconstruct past environments, landscapes, land use, and occupation types.
 This involves deposit mapping and modelling, sediment sampling and palaeoenvironmental interpretation.

-In developer-led archaeology, where heritage planning conditions are applied to contruction projects, geoarchaeology is often crucial in locating, predicting and interpreting buried heritage.
+In developer-led archaeology, where heritage planning conditions are applied to construction projects, geoarchaeology is often a vital tool for locating, predicting and interpreting buried heritage.
 This can substantially minimise heritage risk to a project.

 I can provide help with all aspects of geoarchaeological work, from field and laboratory work to desk-based reporting.